 Next year, GSK will be split into two: New GSK and New Consumer Healthcare.
 To reinvigorate the group, CEO Dame Emma Walmsley has set demanding targets for sales and earnings growth.
 The cash dividend will also be cut to 55p a share in 2020, but might rise thereafter.
 If this major strategic overhaul pays off, then it could inject new life into GSK.
 But if the company continues on its recent path of declining sales, then these cheap shares could suffer.
 For now, I’ll keep reinvesting my dividends into yet more GSK shares.

-The post 2 cheap shares I’d buy in July appeared first on The Motley Fool UK.
+The post 2 cheap shares I’d buy in July at deep discounts appeared first on The Motley Fool UK.

-Andy Ross owns shares in Legal & General.
-The Motley Fool UK has no position in any of the shares mentioned.
-Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
-Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.
+Cliffdarcy owns shares of GlaxoSmithKline.
+The Motley Fool UK has recommended GlaxoSmithKline.
+Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services, such as Share Advisor, Hidden Winners and Pro.
+Here at The Motley Fool, we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2021